datateknik-lth/datateknik-lth/EDAF15-agloimp/sammanfattnigar/Sammanfattning_Felix_Andy.md

 > cannot be loaded until the outcome has been determined.

 **Rename Registers**
-> Are used to eliminate *true depencies* (when the outcome of one instruction
+> Are used to eliminate *true dependencies* (when the outcome of one instruction
 > is dependent on another). the concerned hazards are write after read and write
 > after write